David-Manniche/TheMarket/readme.txt

     => 041966 - seller> dashboard> there are errors
     => 041967 - seller > manage shop> error is there
     => 041969 - error while product setup
+    => 042450 - Seller >> shop details >> when we select india then states are not getting display in drop down even if there are states in cms section.

 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.